 Great alternative.
 This is the perfect go-to cheesecake recipe is the traditional New York style isn't your scene!

-No water bath needed!
+No water bath is needed!
 This reason should really be number 1!
 I know I talk about the importance of using them in my other cheesecake recipes, but I'm going rogue with this one!

 To make this Triple Chocolate Mocha Cheesecake recipe, you'll need the following ingredients: